Missing Middles

 Introduction

-“Missing Middle Housing: Sacramento Three & Up Challenge” is a national design competition that calls on architects, designers, students, and housing innovators to envision creative and practical solutions for small-scale multifamily housing.
+“Missing Middles: Sacramento Three & Up Challenge” is a national design competition that calls on architects, designers, students, and housing innovators to envision creative and practical solutions for small-scale multifamily housing.
 This initiative responds to the urgent need for housing diversity and density by exploring how 3+ unit dwellings can be successfully integrated into neighborhoods traditionally zoned for single-family homes.
 Submissions must be rooted in affordability, targeting Sacramento’s median household income, and align with typical development benchmarks.
 We’re looking for designs that can be replicated and scaled—ideas that can move beyond the concept stage and into communities.
 This is your opportunity to shape the future of housing in Sacramento.
 Let’s build something better, together.

 Images credit by Visit Sacramento

-This competition is your chance to shape the future of neighborhoods with designs that are viable, attainable, and inspiring by integrating multi-unit dwellings into the existing urban fabric of Sacramento.
 The goal is to inspire builders, designers, and the publics with viable, beautiful, and functional alternatives that bridge the gap between single-family homes and large multifamily developments.

 Through this competition, we aim to foster creative problem-solving, promote housing affordability, and contribute to the ongoing discourse on sustainable and equitable urban growth.